gdsbook/book/notebooks/12_feature_engineering.md

 )
 ```

-Finally we can reproduce the sequence of figures with different values of K only for the central part of the San Diego area:
+Finally, we can reproduce the sequence of figures with different values of K only for the central part of the San Diego area (Fig. XXX10XXX):

 ```python caption="Focus on downtown San Diego predictions for nearest neighbor interpolation." tags=[]
 # Set up figure and subplot